bhushanrkashyap/weather_etl/README.md

 This repository contains a small ETL that pulls hourly weather data for a list of cities from the Open-Meteo API and writes it into a Postgres table `weather_raw`.
 A PySpark notebook demonstrates reading the raw table, aggregating daily statistics, and writing a cleaned `weather_clean` table.

 Contents

-- `etl.py` - Python ETL script that fetches hourly weather and inserts into Postgres.
-- `de.ipynb` - Notebook which contains the ETL and PySpark transformations (already included).
+- `de.ipynb` - Notebook which contains the ETL and PySpark transformations.
 - `requirements.txt` - Python dependencies for running the ETL and notebook.

 Quick start